Gorge Dam

-Gorge Dam is one of three dams along the upper Skagit River in Whatcom County, Washington and part of the Skagit River Hydroelectric Project that supplies Seattle with some of its power needs.
-Construction on the original, wooden Gorge Dam began in 1921, with the generators formally started by President Calvin Coolidge on September 17, 1924.
-In 1961, a new Gorge High Dam, made of concrete, was completed to replace the original Gorge Dam.
+Gorge Dam is one of three along the upper Skagit River in Whatcom County, Washington, and part of the Skagit River Hydroelectric Project that supplies Seattle with some of its power needs.
+Construction on the original wooden Gorge Dam began in 1921, with its generators formally started by President Calvin Coolidge on September 17, 1924.
+In 1961, a new Gorge High Dam, made of concrete, was completed to replace the original.

+A pivotal scene in the 1974 Warren Beatty film, The Parallax View, was shot at this location.

 In 2020, the Upper Skagit Indian Tribe created an online petition calling for the removal of the Gorge Dam.